History of Crafts of Gujarat

 These patolas are mainly weeding sarees with dark green, white or yellow set against a ruby red background and leaf and flower patterns while the pallu has images of dancing girls and parrots or swans.
 Gujarat also has a tradition of mashru, a fabric that tells the tale of its creation.
 Mashru is woven with a combination of silk and cotton.
 The cotton forms the lower layer and woven by Muslim men.
 Although it is found all over India, Gujarati mashru has bold patterns and colours which sets its own style.

-is another form of craft in the state and Jamnagar is the oldest centers of crochet lace work.
+Crochet lace is another form of craft in the state and Jamnagar is the oldest center of crochet lace work.
 The designs are primarily based on print motifs like boot, floral, nosegay, almond and date.
 The colour palette of crochet is dominated by black and brown with white and has an artistic appeal.
 The women make decorative as well as utility crochet lace items.

 Gujarat is also renowned for its pottery especially those coming from Kutch and Saurastra.
 Earthenwares of different shapes and sizes are produced.
 Banaskantha produces water pots that are very artistic.
 A small village in Kutch Vidi has abundant white clay, which provides the clay required for manufacturing soft white pottery.
 In Saurastra one can find a particular type of clay called 'gopichandan' because it is similar to chandan (sandalwood).
 A finished article of gopichandan has a beautiful gloss.

 Gujarat also has a rich tradition in the field of wood crafts.
 A unique feature of the wood carvings of Gujarat is the large variations found in a single motif.
 The traditional wood carving items include nav khania and tran khania, cupboards; the paniara stands for water pots and the jhula.
 In the town of Pethapur of Mehsana district there are engraving of blocks for textile printing for which teakwood is mostly used.